barryclark/jekyll-now/_drafts/failover-client-pg10.md

 Last obvious solution at the time : `REPMGR`.
 <!--Dernière option évidente&nbsp;: `REPMGR`. -->

-It took me some time to install and get to the failover part.
+It took me some time to install and get to the failover part to work.
 Finally, I managed to set up a 3 node cluster (+1 witness), eventhough network failures were badly handled.
 I know that `REPMGR` is managing database replication on top of automatic failover but still, this is not something that can be cast aside and have no repercutions.
 <!--Il me fallut un certains temps pour l'installer et arriver à la partie failover.